8 Best Home Warranty Companies in Florida of 2022

 If the service fee was high and we couldn’t figure out why we did not include that company on our list.

 We focused on companies that had all-inclusive plans.
 There are a lot of exclusions when it comes to building up your plan to tailor it to your needs.

-If a plan did not include Floridian necessities such as A/C units and ice makers in a fridge or as a standalone item, we looked toward other companies.
+We looked toward other companies if a plan did not include Floridian necessities such as A/C units and ice makers in a fridge or as a standalone item.